Sukruthmothakapally/Big-Data-Systems-and-Intelligent-Analytics---Northeastern-University/final_project/readme.md

 DB_PORT=CloudSQL database port number.

-OPENAI_API_KEY=Your OpenAI API key for accessing the GPT model.
+OPENAI_API_KEY= 'Your OpenAI API key for accessing the GPT model.'
 ```
 10. Navigate to Terraform dir and comment out the resource - ``google_compute_instance`` if you don't want the app hosted on GCP
 11. Navigate to ``Terraform/`` path to create the GCP infrastructure with Terraform